Designed a new onboarding funnel, leading to a revenue increase of 120%.

 Opportunity #3: Outdated pricing page

-Once users learned of the simple proposition – getting their teams from a low score to a 95/100 with a couple of transfers – they’d be primed to want to subscribe.
-The last step was designing a better pricing page.
+Once users saw they could boost their team to a 95/100 with a few transfers, they were ready to subscribe.
+The final step was a better pricing page.

 New FFH pricing page